Updated on September 13, 2024.

 Batteries are another factor to consider.
 Some hearing aids have rechargeable batteries, while others use small disposable batteries.
 For people with limited manual dexterity (difficulty using one’s fingers), changing tiny batteries may be a challenge.
 That may make rechargeable models a better bet.

-How to choose hearing aids
+How to shop for hearing aids

 The process usually begins by visiting an ENT or an audiologist for an exam.
 During your visit, you can discuss the hearing aid options that may be right for you.
-Your healthcare provider (HCP) may also want to look for causes of hearing loss that may need treatment.
+Your healthcare provider (HCP) may also want to look for causes of hearing loss that may require treatment.

 Hearing aids can be a big purchase.
 OTC options may range in price from around $100 to $2,000 per pair.
 The cost of prescription hearing aids could range as high as $6,000, on average.
 High-end products can be even more expensive.

 Unfortunately, hearing aids are often not covered by insurance.
 Original Medicare, for instance, only covers bone-anchored hearing aids because they are classified as a prosthetic.
 (Medicare Advantage may cover hearing aids, though it varies by plan.)
+Medicaid covers hearing aids for children but coverage varies by state for adults.

 You may also be able to receive discounted or free hearing aids (along with other assistive devices to help you better manage your job) through a Vocational Rehabilitation (VR) program.
 Search for VR programs in your city or state to see if you may be eligible.